AndersDeath/diary2/000-current.md

 # 01 September - Sonstag - Yerevan - 710 Tag der Einwanderung - Heat Sunny

 The weather is still crazy here.
 I cannot say that I don't like it.
+It is just cool.